SuperTux/supertux/CONTRIBUTING.md

 - If you made a mistake in your bug report, please use GitHub's edit feature to correct the wrong detail, instead of closing the old issue and opening a new one.
+- When opening a crash issue, upload the [stacktrace](https://developer.mozilla.org/en-US/docs/Mozilla/How_to_get_a_stacktrace_for_a_bug_report)
+- If it's reproducible, detail the steps to reproduce the bug.

 ### Required information